 How do we collect and hold your personal information?

+Legrand Australia will collect personal information directly from you where it is reasonable and practicable to do so.
 Sometimes we may be required to collect information about you from a third party, such as our contractors and agents, referees or from publicly available sources.

-You may visit our website anonymously, or by using a pseudonym, and can refuse to supply personal information where it is lawful or practicable.
-However, this may prevent you from engaging in certain activities and services with Legrand.
+You may visit our website anonymously, or by using a pseudonym, and can refuse to supply personal information where it is lawful and practicable to do so.
+However, if you do so it may prevent you from engaging in certain activities and services with Legrand Australia.